jonw83/issue-tracker-jw/README.md

 ### Navbar

 1. Navbar links have been created for ease of navigation.
 All navigation links has been manually tested and correct navigation has been confirmed.
-1. The search feature is positio within the navbar.
+1. The search feature is positioned within the navbar.
 Manual testing has confirmed that the search feature works and users can search for an issue title with success.

 ### Index / Issues Page